abcdvd/snake-game-reinforcement-learning/README.md

     Changing Value doesn't make meanignful difference.

-+ Adding more data of condition to Snake
++ Adding more input data

-  The main problem of snake is that it keeps locking itself.
-To alert this danger to snake additional imformation must be needed.

-  + Location of last tail
+  I think the main problem why it can't develop better strategies is the lack of input informations.
+So i make model can get inputs of the every blocks of the game board if it is empty or not. but result is even worse.
+Learning is so slow even it looks like there is no improvement.
+I think too much information is bad.

 # Reference
 I watch the YouTube Video "https://youtube.com/playlist?list=PLqnslRFeH2UrDh7vUmJ60YrmWd64mTTKV" and his Github code "https://github.com/python-engineer/snake-ai-pytorch"